 What is a perianal abscess?

-There are small glands that open inside the anus, believed to help with passing stool.
+There are small glands that open inside the anus and are believed to help with passing stool.
 An infection can occur when one of these glands becomes blocked.
-The pocket of pus that results from the blockage is an abscess.
+The pocket of pus caused by the blockage is an abscess.
 The abscess can be drained under local anesthesia in the doctor's office.
-Large abscesses need drainage under anesthesia.
+Large abscesses need to be drained while the patient is under anesthesia.
 About a third of all perianal abscesses will develop into an anal fistula.

-An anal fistula is a consequence of an infection in the perianal area.
 A fistula is a connection between two spaces.
 An anal fistula is a connection between the anus or rectum to the skin around the anus.
 Fistulas usually start as infections in the anal gland that is naturally present in the anus.
-They require surgery in order to heal.
-Some anal fistulas have other causes like inflammatory bowel disease, tuberculosis, or radiation.
-Others can result from surgery in that area.

 What are diverticulosis and diverticulitis?